runabrandes/portfolio-project-1/README.md

 1. Click on the "Settings" icon at the top of page in the navigation bar of the relevant repository.
 2. Select "Pages" which can be found on the left handside of the GitHub website.
-3. In the dropdown menu for Source, select "Deploy from a branch"
+3. In the dropdown menu for Source, select "Deploy from a branch".
-4. In the Branch dropdown menu, select "main" for the first section, and "root" for the second selection
+4. In the Branch dropdown menu, select "main" for the first selection, and "root" for the second selection.
-5. Click "Save"
+5. Click "Save".
-6. The website will refresh and a link to the live website will be available
+6. The website will refresh and a link to the live website will be available.

 #